History of Drexel University: 21st century

 In 2000, Drexel became the first university to operate a fully wireless campus.
 In 2006, Drexel opened a new law school.

-2009–present

-In April 2009, C.R.
-"Chuck" Pennoni was named as interim president and Chief Executive Officer of Drexel University while Papadakis took medical leave.
+In April 2009, Celestino Pennoni was named as interim president and chief executive officer of Drexel University while Papadakis took medical leave.
 On April 5, 2009, President Papadakis died, which placed Drexel University in an interregnum period.
 In August 2010, John Fry took over as president.

 In 2011, Drexel established an affiliation with the Academy of Natural Sciences of Philadelphia, whereby the latter became a subsidiary of Drexel and was renamed to the Academy of Natural Sciences of Drexel University.